Society of United Irishmen: Restoring a United network

 After the collapse of the rebellion, the young militants William Putnam McCabe (the son of founding member Thomas McCabe) and Robert Emmet (the younger brother of Thomas Addis Emmet), together with veterans Malachy Delaney and Thomas Wright, sought to restore a United organisation.
 With the support and advice of state prisoners Thomas Russell and William Dowdall, they recruited on a strictly military basis.
-Rather than be open to nomination, under the "New Plan of Organisation" the membership would be selected personally by officers acting on the authority of a national directorate.
+Rather than be open to nomination, under the "New Plan of Organisation" the membership would be selected personally by officers acting on the authority of a national directorate..
 The strategy was again to solicit a French invasion with the promise of simultaneous risings in Ireland and England.
 To this end McCabe set out for France in December 1798, stopping first in London.

 In England, the united network in had been disrupted in the wake of Coigley's arrest in March.
-But the influx of refugees from Ireland (from Manchester there were reports of as many as 8,000 former rebels living in the city); the angry response of workers to the Combination Acts, and growing protest over food shortages encouraged renewed organisation among former conspirators.
+But the influx of refugees from Ireland (from Manchester there were reports of as many as 8,000 former rebels living in the city);. the angry response of workers to the Combination Acts, and growing protest over food shortages encouraged renewed organisation among former conspirators.
 A military system and pike manufacture began to spread across the mill districts of Lancashire and Yorkshire, and regular meetings resumed between county and London delegates resumed.
 Initiates were given card-printed oaths committing them to both "The Independence of Great Britain and Ireland" and "The Equalisation of Civil, Political and Religious Rights".
 All plans, in England and Ireland, however were predicated on a French invasion.

 Hopes were dashed by the Treaty of Amiens in March 1802.
-They revived again when war resumed in May 1803.
+They revived again when the war resumed in May 1803.
 But as in 1798, Napoleon had committed elsewhere the naval and military forces that might have made a descent upon Ireland possible.
-Instead to returning Ireland, General Humbert had been tasked in 1803 with the re-enslavement of Haiti.
+Instead of returning to Ireland, General Humbert had been tasked in 1803 with the re-enslavement of Haiti.